Privacy Shield Policy

 EU-U.S. AND SWISS-U.S. PRIVACY SHIELD PRINCIPLES

-Atlantic Media participates in and complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from organizations subject to data protection law in the EEA and Switzerland to the United States, respectively.
+Atlantic Media participates in and complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from organizations subject to data protection law in the EEA, the United Kingdom, and/or Switzerland to the United States.
 Atlantic Media has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
 If there is any conflict between the terms of this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view Atlantic Media’s certification, visit https://www.privacyshield.gov/.

-Atlantic 57, the creative consultancy division of The Atlantic Monthly Group LLC, creates co-branded websites, and may act as a co-controller of personal information from the EEA and Switzerland in this context.
+Atlantic 57, the creative consultancy division of The Atlantic Monthly Group LLC, creates co-branded websites, and may act as a co-controller of personal information (including browsing and session information) from the EEA, the United Kingdom, and/or Switzerland in this context.
 Atlantic Media uses the foregoing information for the provision of editorial content and/or commercial content of interest to its subscribers, website visitors, and app users.

-Many of Atlantic Media’s brands undertake lead generation activities on behalf of customers; in this context, Atlantic Media may act as a processor of personal information on behalf of its customers, including of personal information about individuals in the EEA and Switzerland such as contact information and sales lead information.
+Many of Atlantic Media’s brands undertake lead generation and research activities on behalf of customers; in this context, Atlantic Media may act as a processor of personal information on behalf of its customers, including of personal information about individuals in the EEA, the United Kingdom, and/or Switzerland such as contact information and sales lead information (including name, email address, and occupational information).
 Atlantic Media shares this information with its customers and uses this information for the provision of services to its customers.

-Atlantic Media receives information about employees of Atlantic Media who are located in the EEA and Switzerland, and which is transferred in the context of the employment relationship.
+Atlantic Media receives information about employees of Atlantic Media who are located in the United Kingdom, such as name, address, birthday, gender, nationality, work location, compensation, and other such information that is required to process payroll, provide benefits, and comply with domestic and international regulatory requirements, and which is transferred in the context of the employment relationship.
 Atlantic Media uses this information for internal employment and human resources purposes.
-Atlantic Media may receive information from third parties about users of websites and applications in connection with advertising.

 Atlantic Media will subject all personal information received via the Privacy Shield to the EU-U.S. and Swiss-U.S. Privacy Shield Principles.
 Atlantic Media is subject to the investigative and enforcement authority of the Federal Trade Commission (FTC).
-Atlantic Media may be required to disclose personal information in response to lawful requests by public authorities.
+Atlantic Media may be required to disclose personal information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 Atlantic Media has potential liability for onward transfers to third parties.
 Additionally, an individual may be allowed to invoke binding arbitration to resolve disputes under certain limited conditions.

 Atlantic Media will not use sensitive personal information for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual unless Atlantic Media has received the individual’s affirmative and explicit consent (opt-in).